-As of December 31, 2018, UBB does not apply internal models approach for the calculation of capital requirements for market risk.
+As of December 31, 2020, UBB does not apply internal models approach for the calculation of capital requirements for market risk.

 UBB uses a Value at Risk ("VaR") model for market risk assessment, on the basis of which it has established a framework of limits to manage FX risk, interest rate risk and equity risk.
+Following the leading trends in the banking sector, in November 2018 UBB started using historic VaR (hVaR) instead of parametric VaR (pVaR).
+This approach uses the actual historical market performance to simulate possible future market evolutions.